-- All driving competitors drivers must be members of Indoor Carriage Driving UKTM before 2.4.1 competing at anyin a qualifying class at any event.
-ICD reserves the right to refuse any membership without stating a reason. -For club and any other classes, drivers must be members of an affiliated club or have appropriate competition insurance. - 2.4.2 Grooms - backsteppers need not be ICD Members but are advised to carry their own Personal Accident Insurance. - Grooms for Phase 1 & 2 Must be capable of assisting and at least 13 years of age on the day of the event. - Grooms for Phase 3 Obstacles: Must be capable of assisting and at least 14 years old on the day of the event. - JUNIOR Junior Drivers.
-Competitors are competitors under the age of 18 years on the 1st of October of that winter's season.
-The minimum age of a Young Junior driver is 86 years on the day of the event and they must be covered by own independent liability insurance.
-At least one person on the vehicle must be a competent adult aged 18 years or over.
-If necessary dual, a second set of reins may be attached either to the bit or under head collarif held by a groom who is a competent driver and seated on the carriage next to the driver.
-These may be used to provide assistance ONLY only if the need arises, with no penalty incurred.

-- Junior Drivers must have a competent person on the vehicle groom of at least 18 years of age. - Pony Teams must have a driver and two grooms. -All other classes must have a driver and one groom.- Extra people are not allowed on the vehicle, except multiples who wish to may in addition carry one further person as a passenger if the Event Manager agrees. - 2.4.5 A small pony driven to a 2-wheeler may compete without a groom/backstepper on the vehicle provided a groom stays nearby to assist immediately if needed.
-However Junior Drivers under the age of 13 years old must have a competent groom on the carriage at all times. - For singles driven to a 2-wheeler, the groom may sit beside the driver or stand on the back step and for vehicles with a second set of reins, the groom must sit beside the driver.
+- 2.4.1 All drivers must be members of Indoor Carriage Driving UK before competing in a qualifying class at any event.
+ICD reserves the right to refuse any membership without stating a reason.
+For club and any other classes, drivers must be members of an affiliated club or have appropriate competition insurance. - 2.4.2 Grooms backsteppers need not be ICD Members but are advised to carry their own Personal Accident Insurance. - Grooms for Phase 1 & 2 Must be capable of assisting and at least 13 years of age on the day of the event. - Grooms for Phase 3 Obstacles: Must be capable of assisting and at least 14 years old on the day of the event. - 2.4.3 Junior Drivers are competitors under the age of 18 years on the 1st of October of that winter's season.
+The minimum age of a driver is 6 years on the day of the event.
+If necessary, a second set of reins may be attached to the bit if held by a groom who is a competent driver and seated on the carriage next to the driver.
+These may be used to provide assistance only if the need arises, with no penalty incurred.
+Junior Drivers must have a competent groom of at least 18 years of age. - 2.4.4 Pony Teams must have a driver and two grooms.
+All other classes must have a driver and one groom.
+Extra people are not allowed on the vehicle, except multiples who wish to may in addition carry one further person as a passenger if the Event Manager agrees. - 2.4.5 A small pony driven to a 2-wheeler may compete without a groom/backstepper on the vehicle provided a groom stays in close attendance to assist immediately if needed.
+However Junior Drivers under the age of 13 years old must have a competent groom on the carriage at all times. - A small pony team may compete with one groom/backstepper on the vehicle provided the second groom stays in close attendance to assist immediately if needed. - 2.4.6 For singles driven to a 2-wheeler, the groom may sit beside the driver or stand on the back step and for vehicles with a second set of reins, the groom must sit beside the driver.
 In all other classes the groom must stand on the back step. - 2.4.7 The normal class progression is Novice, Intermediate, Open.
 It is based on results in ICD competitions.
 Drivers entering an ICD event for the first time or after an absence of more than five years, and who have competed in outdoor affiliated events, will be assigned an ICD class by ICD, generally the same as their outdoor class.
-Subsequent ICD class progressions are determined by ICD results as below. - NOVICE: Novice Drivers who qualify for the Indoor Championships in Novice class in two successive seasons but have not competed in their qualification class at those championships will be upgraded to Intermediate.

-INTERMEDIATE: Drivers who have competed in Novice Qualifier classes in BC national horse driving trials or finished in the top 50% of competitors in a Novice or Small Pony class at a British Indoor Carriage Driving Final but not yet qualified as Open.
+Subsequent ICD class progressions are determined by ICD results as below. - NOVICE: Novice Drivers who qualify for the Indoor Championships in Novice class in two successive seasons but have not competed in their qualification class at those championships will be upgraded to Intermediate. - INTERMEDIATE: Drivers who have finished in the top 50% of competitors in a Novice class at a British Indoor Carriage Driving Final but not yet qualified as Open.